mjflores/Face_detection_dlib_opencv/README.md

-# face detection by using dlib and opencv
+# Face detection by using dlib and opencv

-Face detection by using opencv and dlib in python
+This script contains a program to detect humann faces by using opencv and dlib in python languaje.

 ## Refences
  * Dlib: http://dlib.net/